JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 ## What's next

-For more implementation details and common use cases, see the [Drag and drop](https://developer.android.com/develop/ui/compose/touch-input/user-interactions/drag-and-drop) article about the corresponding modifiers in Jetpack Compose documentation.
+For more implementation details and common use cases, see the [Drag and drop](https://developer.android.com/develop/ui/compose/touch-input/user-interactions/drag-and-drop) article about the corresponding modifiers in the Jetpack Compose documentation.